kietly/cs109a/twitter-nlp.md

 ```

-Here, we filter the data for a sample of bot data, topic model each individual bot user, then combine all these topics together to create a final top 10 for all the bots
+We used these functions to topic model each individual bot user, then combine all the bot topics together to create a final top 10 for all the bots

 ```python
 tweets_bots = tweets_all.loc[tweets_all['user_type'] == 0]